exadel-inc/etoolbox-authoring-kit/docs/md/injectors.md

 ```

-Note that your injected field's type can be either `List` or an array, like `SimpleListItem[]`.
+Note that your injected field's type can be either a `List` or an array, like `SimpleListItem[]`.
 Concerning the type of
 items, you can specify a valid Sling model, or a *Resource*, or else *Object*.
 In the latter case, *Resource*-s will be
 injected in place of *Object*-s.
-In the snippets we use the out-of-the-box *SimpleListItem* but any valid Sling model
+In the snippets we use the out-of-the-box *SimpleListItem*.
+However, any valid Sling
-will go.
-Generally, this injector works according to the same principles as the [ListHelper](etoolbox-lists.md) utility
+model will go (if it is adapted from a *Resource*).
+Generally, this injector works according to the same principles as the [ListHelper](etoolbox-lists.md) utility class.
-class.

 To get the map, type it as: